bormaxi8080/starred/README.md

 ## C++

+- [apache/arrow](https://github.com/apache/arrow) - Apache Arrow is the universal columnar format and multi-language toolbox for fast data interchange and in-memory analytics
 - [deskflow/deskflow](https://github.com/deskflow/deskflow) - Deskflow lets you share one mouse and keyboard between multiple computers on Windows, macOS and Linux.
 It's like a software KVM (but without video).
 - [RamboRogers/rfhunter](https://github.com/RamboRogers/rfhunter) - RFHunter is a device to find hidden Cameras at AirBNBs
 - [Speek-App/Speek](https://github.com/Speek-App/Speek) - Privacy focused messenger that doesn't trust anyone with your identity, your contact list, or your communications